Runko: Modern multiphysics toolbox for plasma simulations: Problem showcase

-We also monitor all the separate routines (see Table~\ref{tab:pic_loop}) independently to probe the numerical performance in more detail.
-Note, however, that this monitoring is only done for one particular processor so the component-wise evaluation times reported here might fluctuate in between different processors experiencing differing loads.
-The numbers are, however, indicative of where most of the evaluation time is spent.
-As seen from Fig.~\ref{fig:perf_analysis}, in the ideal case most of the evaluation time (around $0.3~\mu\mathrm{s}$ per particle per processor) is spent in the interpolation routine (\texttt{interp\_em}; pink solid line) where $\Bhat$ and $\Ehat$ are computed at the particle locations in-between the grid points.
-The large cost of interpolation step is caused by frequent cache misses: interpolation routine consists of many random access operations of the field arrays because particles are not sorted by their location; this prevents the processor cache prefetching from correctly predicting the incoming requested values.
+We also monitor all the separate routines (see Table~\ref{tab:pic_loop}) independently to probe the numerical performance of the code in more detail.
+We note, however, that this monitoring is only done for one particular rank so the component-wise evaluation times reported here might fluctuate between different ranks experiencing differing loads.
+However, the numbers are indicative of where most of the evaluation time is spent.
+As seen in Fig.~\ref{fig:perf_analysis}, in the ideal case most of the evaluation time (around $0.3~\mu\mathrm{s}$ per particle per processor) is spent in the interpolation routine (\texttt{interp\_em}; pink solid line) where $\Bhat$ and $\Ehat$ are computed at the particle locations between the grid points.
+The large cost of the interpolation step is caused by frequent cache misses.
+The interpolation routine consists of many random access operations of the field arrays because particles are not sorted by their location; this prevents the processor cache prefetching from correctly predicting the incoming requested values.
 The second most expensive routine is the current calculation (\texttt{comp\_curr}; green dashed line) with a typical evaluation time of $0.06~\mu\mathrm{s}$ per particle per processor.
 It has a similar problem with the cache memory because writing the current to the array is preformed with an unpredictable access pattern.
 When communication costs increase, the MPI messaging routines start to be as costly as the current deposition with an average time of about $0.1~\mu\mathrm{s}$ per particle per processor.